osgi/osgi.enroute.site/tutorial.md

 sponsor: OSGi™ Alliance
 ---

-These Tutorials focus on creating, running and modifying an OSGi application.
-We start with the simple `Quick Start` introduction, and then move on to  development  a more sophisticated three tier Microservices applicaton.
+These tutorials focus on creating, running and modifying an OSGi application.
+We start with the simple `Quick Start` introduction, and then move on to  develop a more sophisticated three-tier Microservices applicaton.

-A basic familiarity with Java, Git, Eclipse & Maven is assumed.
-The approximate time required to complete each tutorial is indicated in each Tutorial's description.
+A basic familiarity with Java, Git, Eclipse and Maven is assumed.
+The approximate time required to complete each tutorial is indicated in each tutorial's description.

 <br>
 <hr>